jterrats/profiler/README.md

 ```
 USAGE
   $ sf profiler compare -o <value> [--json] [--flags-dir <value>] [-n <value>] [--api-version <value>]
+    [--exclude-managed]

 FLAGS
   -n, --name=<value>         The name of a specific profile or comma-separated list of profiles to compare.
   -o, --target-org=<value>   (required) The target org to compare profiles against.
       --api-version=<value>  Override the API version used for metadata operations.
+      --exclude-managed      Exclude metadata from managed packages (with namespace prefixes).

 GLOBAL FLAGS
   --flags-dir=<value>  Import flag values from a directory.